MattFryer/HA-Mealie-Barcode-Scanner/README.md

 - [x] Update readme with info on QR codes to add an item to the shopping list (e.g. "GENERIC:Milk")
 - [ ] Consider splitting the readme into separate Wiki pages instead.
 - [x] Add info on supported barcode formats and numeric lengths (EAN-13, EAN-8, UPC-A and UPC-E).
-- [ ] Update documentation for screen.
+- [ ] Update documentation for having added the screen.

 ### Pyscript and automation
 - [x] Switch to using openfoodfacts.org for primary lookup instead as seems better populated.